8 Weight Is The Main Nutritional Factor Influencing Fertility

 • Ovary: LH and FSH have two main functions in the ovary.

-• Estrogen is released into the blood circulation and gives feedback to the hypothalamus.
+• Estrogen is released into the blood circulation and gives feedback to the hypothalamus maintaining the HPG axis.

 In normal-weight individuals, leptin keeps signaling sufficient energy stores to the hypothalamus which releases GnRH starting a menstrual cycle.
-In underweight women or after rapid weight loss, leptin blood levels are low.
+In severely underweight women—for example women with eating disorders or athletes with RED-S—or after rapid weight loss, leptin blood levels are low.
 The leptin receptors in the hypothalamus register a lack of leptin as “a pregnancy would be unwise at this point.”

-The hypothalamus stops the secretion of GnRH.
-Lacking GnRH stimulation, LH and FSH are not released from the pituitary gland.
+In low leptin blood concentrations the hypothalamus stops the secretion of GnRH.
+Without the GnRH stimulation, LH and FSH are not released from the pituitary gland.
 The ovaries do not receive the needed stimulation to mature and release an egg, and the endometrium does not grow.
-In consequence, the underweight woman will not ovulate (anovulation) and may not have a period (amenorrhea).
-She becomes temporarily infertile.
+In consequence, the severely underweight woman will not ovulate (anovulation) at all or not regularly.
+She may not have a period (amenorrhea) and becomes temporarily infertile.

-Depending on the degree of underweight, the woman may have irregular periods or no period at all.
-For most underweight women, gaining some weight is often sufficient to restore fertility.
+While amenorrhea or irregular periods should be discussed with a ObGyn, restoring some weight might be sufficient to restore fertility.
 This should be done by establishing healthy eating habits rather than eating high-calorie foods to increase weight rapidly.
-Establishing healthy, regular eating will help ensure a healthy pregnancy as well.
+Even more importantly, establishing healthy, regular eating before pregnancy will help ensure a healthy pregnancy as well.

 Obesity Impairs Fertility in Men and Women

 As adipose tissue grows, leptin blood levels increase.
-The high leptin concentration should message the hypothalamus that nutrient stores are more than adequate, prompting the release GnRH.
+The high leptin concentration should message to the HPG axis that nutrient stores are more than adequate and prompt the release GnRH.
 Why then do we see reduced fertility in people with obesity?

 Disruption Of the HPG Axis in Men